 Let’s be clear: content operations (the process of making everything run a little better) is not a content marketing strategy (who you’re targeting, what the goals are, etc.).

-According to Content Marketing Institute, 91% of B2B marketers are using content marketing, but only 37% have a documented content marketing strategy.
+According to Content Marketing Institute, in 2018 91% of B2B marketers were using content marketing, but only 37% had a documented content marketing strategy.
 Even if you, as the “content person,” know the strategy in your brain, documenting it reduces miscommunication by helping communicate that vision to stakeholders and contributors alike.

 2. Style Guide, Contributor Guidelines, Brand Guidelines